 The brushes sometimes wear out but not normally.
 Open circuits can occur in the armature or in stator windings.

-The recommended procedure is to replace the starter with a rebuilt.
+The recommended procedure is to replace the starter.

 We diagnose the starter by measuring the current draw.
 To do this we crank the starter motor and watch the current.